-As representatives of the community, Councillors must listen to community views, be responsive to them and adequately communicate the positions and decisions of the Council.
-There may be times when a Councillor, as an individual, disagrees with a majority decision of the Council and wants the community to know that.
+As representatives of the community, Councillors must listen to community views, be responsive to them and adequately communicate the positions and decisions of Council.
+There may be times when a Councillor, as an individual, disagrees with a majority decision of Council and wants the community to know that.
 Although Councillors are entitled to present their own views, in doing so, each Councillor should nevertheless acknowledge that:

-- 4.6.1 as a member of the Council, they respect the decision making process of the Council which is based on a decision by the majority of the Councillors; - 4.6.2 an overriding concern ought to be to achieve a balance in the matters that are communicated and to strive to achieve an outcome that presents the Council as effective and cohesive; - 4.6.3 save where otherwise agreed, the Mayor, or in the absence of the Mayor, the Deputy Mayor and the Chief Executive Officer or nominee are the designated persons authorised to speak to the media and others on behalf of the Council; - 4.6.4 information of a confidential nature must not be communicated: - 4.6.5 information relating to decisions of the Council on approvals and permits ought only be communicated in an official capacity by a designated officer of the Council; and - 4.6.6 information concerning adopted policies, procedures and decisions of the Council must be communicated accurately.
+- 4.6.1 as a member of Council, they respect the decision making process of Council which is based on a decision by the majority of Councillors; - 4.6.2 an overriding concern ought to be to achieve a balance in the matters that are communicated and to strive to achieve an outcome that presents the Council as effective and cohesive; - 4.6.3 save where otherwise agreed, the Mayor or, in the absence of the Mayor, the Deputy Mayor and the Chief Executive Officer or nominee are the designated persons authorised to speak to the media and others on behalf of Council; - 4.6.4 information of a confidential nature must not be communicated; - 4.6.5 information relating to decisions of Council on approvals and permits ought only be communicated in an official capacity by a designated officer of Council; and

+4.6.6 information concerning adopted policies, procedures and decisions of Council must be communicated accurately.

 Additionally, negotiations should be through proper processes which are consistent with the other principles listed here and within section 5 of this Code.
-Relevant If information should not is to be made available to some parties to a matter, it should be made available to all parties to the matter. but not others.
+If information is to be made available to some parties to a matter, it should be made available to all parties to the matter.
 After considering all views, Councillors must decide matters in the best interests of the community as a whole.